-Medicines are stored in a locked cabinet within the Medical Room.
+Most medicines are stored in a locked cabinet within the Medical Room.
+Emergency medication is kept in classrooms.
+They are kept securely but are easily accessible if needed.

 Allocation of Resources:

 The head teacher and SENCO are responsible for the operational management of the budget for SEND provision.
 The school will use a range of additional funding including the notional SEN budget and, where applicable, pupil premium to provide high quality appropriate support for pupils with SEN. Where a pupil's needs exceed the nationally prescribed threshold (currently £6,000) and these needs meet the appropriate criteria, an application for an Education, Health and Care Plan may be made in order to access additional funding for from the local authority.
 There is also Individual Pupil Support funding available which is for short term support.
 This is funding from the High Needs Block for those pupils with more complex needs.
 This is applied for through the SEN Advice and Support Allocation Panel (SEN ASAP).